HITECHCRIME/HC_SG204_SUVs/README.md

 the truth defiant
 there are rules of war
 they do not ignore
-stealthy entity, (in) a moment I adore (in a moment of Asore - mankind)
+stealthy entity, (in) a moment I adore (in a moment of asore - mankind)

+--- You have the capacity to change the world for the better and be remembered as a great person.

 in all down masks bring em
 before dawn, fix em good enough